CALL FOR PAPERS

 Members of the organizing committee of the workshop are:

-Domagoj Bebić (IPSA RC Liaison Representative; Faculty of Political Science, University of
+Domagoj Bebić (IPSA RC10 chair; Faculty of Political Science, University of Zagreb)

 Mato Brautović (Department of Communication Science, University of Dubrovnik)

 Óscar G. Luengo (Facultad de Ciencias Politicas y Sociologia, Universidad de Granada)

 Marijana Grbeša Zenzerović (Faculty of political Science, University of Zagreb)

 Daniela Dolinar (University North, Varaždin)

 Božo Skoko (Faculty of Political Science, University of Zagreb)

 Milica Vučković (Faculty of Political Science, University of Zagreb)

 - Abstract deadline: June 1st, 2023.

 - Full paper: September 1st, 2023.